JunfengGaolab/PlantsGPT/examples/spectral_data_analysis/potato_disease_classification.md

 Please let me know if there's anything else you'd like to do with this data or any other models you'd like to try.
 ```
 -------------------------------------------------------------------------------
 <b>
-build a metric table to list all the models you have tried and conclude which model is the best
+Build a metric table to list all the models you have tried and conclude which model is the best
 </b>
----

 <b>The GPT Output:</b>
 ```
 I apologize for the oversight.
 I forgot to import the `precision_score`, `recall_score`, `f1_score`, and `accuracy_score` functions from the `sklearn.metrics` module.
 Let's correct this and proceed with creating the metrics table.